nickwilcox/nickwilcox.github.io/_posts/2020-06-26-arm_vs_x86_memory_model.md

 ## Choice of Ordering Matters

 Using the `atomic` module still requires care when working across multiple CPU's.
 As we saw from looking at the X86 vs ARM assembly outputs, if we replace `Ordering::Release` with `Ordering::Relaxed` on our `store` we'd be back to a version that worked correctly on x86 but failed on ARM.

+The use of `atomic` is unsafe because it's the responsibility of the programmer to ensure there is no undefined behavior by using too weak an ordering.

 ## Further Reading